sp3012/Python-Learning/03_loops/loop/main_points.md

     else: Optional block executed if the loop completes normally (i.e., no break).

---> enumerate(): To get index and value while iterating:
+--> enumerate(): To get index and value while iterating: enumerate
+    Purpose: Adds a counter to an iterable and returns it as an enumerate object, which can be converted into a list of tuples.
+Each tuple contains an index and the corresponding element from the iterable.
+    Usage: Useful when you need both the index and the value while iterating over a list or any other iterable.

---> zip(): To iterate over multiple iterables in parallel:
+--> zip(): To iterate over multiple iterables in parallel: zip
+    Purpose: Takes multiple iterables and returns an iterator that generates tuples containing elements from each iterable, paired together.
+The iteration stops when the shortest input iterable is exhausted.
+    Usage: Useful for combining multiple iterables into tuples.

 ---------- LOOP on DICTIONERIES ----------